Kanban Workflow Explained

 Review Before Done

-WPs cannot skip directly to done:
+WPs cannot skip directly from in_progress to done:

 - Must pass through